NVIDIA/bare-metal-manager-core/book/src/glossary.md

 Border Gateway Protocol (BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.

+### BMC (Baseboard Management Controller)

+Runs the BIOS, controls power on/off of the machine it's responsible for.
+The **Host** has a BMC, and the **DPU** has a separate BMC.
+The **Host**'s BMC runs a web server which provides both a web interface to manage BIOS settings, and a [Redfish](https://en.wikipedia.org/wiki/Redfish_(specification)) API.
+The BMC is how we can programmatically reboot a machine.

 ### Cloud-Init

 https://cloudinit.readthedocs.io/en/latest/